econ-ark/HARK/Documentation/contributing/CONTRIBUTING.md

 Conventions for naming variables in HARK's tool modules are significantly closer to more commonly used standards.
 Variable names should be in all lower case, with underscores between words, e.g. ***data\_to\_match***.
 The functions and classes in these modules are more general and almost surely do not have any inherent ''economic content''; they are numerical or algorithmic objects, not variables that might appear in an equation in an article for a (non-computational) economics journal.
 Variable names in application modules (e.g. the files that execute the ***cstwMPC*** estimations) are a mix of the conventions for tool and model files, as appropriate for each variable.
 That is, variables that are directly related to ''economic variables'' in model modules should follow those conventions, while objects created solely for data manipulation or reporting should use the style of tool modules.

 ### Documentation Convention
 The HARK team wants the toolKit to be as accessible to users as possible; our greatest fear (Other than spiders, of course) is that a new user will open up our code, get hopelessly confused trying to read it, and then never look at HARK again.
 To prevent this tragic outcome, we have tried hard to provide comprehensive, accurate documentation and comments within the code describing our methods.
-Moreover, HARK uses the Sphinx utility to generate a website with [online documentation](https://econ-ark.github.io/HARK/) for all of our tool and model modules, so that users can learn about what's available in HARK without digging through the source code.
+Moreover, HARK uses the Sphinx utility to generate a website with [online documentation](https://hark.readthedocs.io/en/latest/) for all of our tool and model modules, so that users can learn about what's available in HARK without digging through the source code.
 When making contributions to HARK, the development team asks users to format their inline documentation to work with Sphinx by following a few simple rules.

-* The top of every module should begin with a ''docsting'' providing a clear description of the contents of the module.
+* The top of every module should begin with a ''docstring'' providing a clear description of the contents of the module.
 The first sentence should concisely summarize the file, as it may appear in an index or summary of all modules without the remaining sentences.
 A docstring at the top of a module should be formatted as:

 ```
 """